Akira Kurosawa’s Movies on DVD

 Throne of Blood (Kumonosu jo, 1957)

-Throne of Blood is available at Amazon.com and Amazon.ca, as well as at Amazon.co.uk as an import.
-It is a region 1 DVD, so those outside of North America need a multi-region DVD player to display it.
+Criterion’s Throne of Blood is available from Amazon.com and Amazon.ca, as well as from Amazon.co.uk as an import.
+It includes a region 1 DVD and a region A Blu-ray, so those outside of North America need a multi-region DVD player to watch it.

 For Region 4, there is the standard and not all that exciting Madman release.